EDCD/EDDI/SpeechResponder/Variables.md

     - `mainstar` true if this is the main star of the syste
     - `stellarclass` the stellar class of the star (M, G, etc)
     - `solarmass` the solar mass of the star
-    - `solarradius` the solar radius of the star
+    - `solarradius` the solar radius of the star, compared to Sol
     - `age` the age of the star in millions of years

 Planets have the following data:

-    - `periapsis` the argument of periapsis of the planet
+    - `periapsis` the argument of periapsis of the planet, in degrees
     - `atmosphere` the atmosphere of the planet
-    - `tilt` the axial tilt of the planet
+    - `tilt` the axial tilt of the planet, in degrees
     - `earthmass` the earth masses of the planet
     - `gravity` the gravity of the planet
     - `eccentricity` the orbital eccentricity of the planet
-    - `inclination` the orbital inclination of the planet
+    - `inclination` the orbital inclination of the planet, in degrees
     - `orbitalperiod` the orbital period of the planet, in days
     - `radius` the radius of the planet, in km
     - `rotationalperiod` the rotational period of the planet, in days
     - `semimajoraxis` the semi-major axis of the planet, in km
-    - `pressure` the surface pressure on the planet
+    - `pressure` the surface pressure on the planet, in Earth atmospheres
     - `terraformstate` the terraforming state of the planet (Not terraformable, Terraformable, Terraforming, Terraformed)
     - `planettype` the type of the planet (Metal-rich body, Earth-like world, etc.)
     - `volcanism` the volcanism of the planet (Volcanism object)
     - `landable` true if the planet can be landed upon
-    - `materials` list of materials and their percentage availability on the planet
+    - `materials` list of materials and their percentage availability on the planet (list of Material objects)

 Rings have the following data:

     - `name` the name of the ring
-    - `mass` the mass of the ring
+    - `mass` the mass of the ring, in megatons
-    - `innerradius` the inner radius of the ring
+    - `innerradius` the inner radius of the ring, in km
-    - `outerradius` the outer radius of the ring
+    - `outerradius` the outer radius of the ring, in km
     - `composition` the composition of the ring

 ## Volcanism